crawl/crawl/crawl-ref/docs/crawl_manual.rst

   suited to lurking in the darkness of the Dungeon, and have a reduced range of vision which also reduces the range at which they can be seen by enemies.

-  They are competent in combat, especially with short blades, maces or crossbows, and are comfortable with all forms of magic.
+  They are competent in combat, especially with short blades, maces or ranged weapons, and are comfortable with all forms of magic.
 They are also very adept at using magical devices.
 Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels as quickly as Humans.